 The Algyő Play is a relatively shallow play of between 2,300 and 3,500 metres.
 A number of Falcon wells have been drilled through the Algyő Play in recent years, some of which encountered gas shows, but to date none of these wells tested the shallow play concept at an optimal location, as these wells targeted the Deep Makó Trough, at intervals of up to 6,000 metres.
-Multiple Algyő prospects have subsequently been identified by the Group through extensive amplitude versus offset ("AVO") analysis, and 3D seismic data has shown the presence of possible gas zones above the Szolnok formation (part of the Deep Makó Trough).
-In total, ten prospects have been identified within the Algyő Play from which RPS Energy, in its independent RPS 2013 Report, estimates eight prospects contain gross unrisked recoverable prospective gas resources of 568 billion cubic feet ("Bcf") (P50).
+Multiple Algyő prospects have subsequently been identified by the Group through extensive amplitude versus offset analysis, and 3D seismic data has shown the presence of possible gas zones above the Szolnok formation (part of the Deep Makó Trough).

-In January 2013, Falcon agreed a three-well drilling exploration programme with NIS, 56% owned by Gazprom Group, to target the Algyő Play, whereby NIS made a cash payment of \$1.5 million to Falcon in February 2013, and agreed to drill three wells by July 2014.
-NIS will earn, after undertaking the three-well drilling obligation, 50% of the net production revenues from the three wells drilled.
-In addition, NIS will have an option to acquire a right of first negotiation for future drilling operations in the Algyő Play, sharing any potential future costs and revenue with the Group, on terms to be negotiated, after paying Falcon \$2.75 million.
-Falcon will be fully carried on the drilling and testing of three wells and will retain 100% interest in the Deep Makó Trough.
+In January 2013, Falcon agreed to a three-well drilling exploration programme with NIS 56% owned by Gazprom Group, to target the Algyő Play, whereby NIS made a cash payment of \$1.5 million to Falcon in February 2013, and agreed to drill three wells by July 2014.
+This deadline was extended to 31 December 2014.
+For additional details refer to section "Current activity" below.